About MFL Ranches

 Joking aside, the choice between pushing for higher command or heading back to the ranch was on the table.
 Having seen too many colleagues miss their children's formative years through the pressures of military life, and with a baby at home and another on the way, it was time to change careers.
 That and Dick was getting tired of ranching on his own and needed a younger, stronger back to take over the heavy lifting that comes with managing a ranch.

 In early 2013, Stewart and Mariem moved back to Alberta and re-joined the family ranch.
-That July, Eva arrived in the world and joined the family.
+That July, Eva arrived in the world and joined the family and then in 2019 Nayla, the smallest and loudest of the Staudinger clan, arrived on the ranch.

 Stewart initially joined the RCAF Air Reserves, and flew helicopters with 408 Sqn out of Edmonton part-time until March 2017.